 The Roxana Rózsa and Robert Eugene Lorton Performance Center, located at 550 S. Gary Place just east of Harvard between 5th and 8th Streets on the beautiful University of Tulsa campus, is TU’s showcase facility for the musical and performance arts.
-Completed in 2011 as part of the Embrace the Future fundraising campaign, which raised more than $698 million, the building serves as home to the School of Music and the Department of Film Studies.
-The 77,000-square-foot state-of-the-art facility includes the Herbert and Roseline Gussman Concert Hall with seating for 635 on two floors, as well as a full performance stage with ballet floor, scenery fly and trap room, a hydraulic orchestra pit and the most technologically current theatrical lighting and acoustical control booths.
+Completed in 2011 as part of the Embrace the Future fundraising campaign which raised more than $698,000,000, the building serves as home to the School of Music and the Department of Film Studies.
+The 77,000-square-foot state-of-the-art facility includes the Herbert and Roseline Gussman Concert Hall with seating for 635 on two floors, as well as a full performance stage with ballet floor, scenery fly and trap room, a hydraulic orchestra pit, and the most technologically current theatrical lighting and acoustical control booths.

-Many other generous donors helped complete the most ambitious building project in TU history, enhancing TU’s outreach to the community and further solidifying the university’s mission since 1907 as a cornerstone of Tulsa’s cultural enrichment.
+Many other very generous donors helped complete the most ambitious building project in TU history, enhancing TU’s outreach to the community and further solidifying TU’s mission since 1907 as a cornerstone of Tulsa’s cultural enrichment.
 The Lorton Performance Center fosters collaboration among artists of all discipline, connecting visitors to TU’s productions with a top-quality experience from the front door to the curtain call.
 A new season of cultural enrichment awaits for your enjoyment.

 The Lorton Performance Center is available for public use and offers the following services.